quicklabby/dockerhomelab/README.md

 # **My Docker Homelab**

-Here you can find my working docker compose setup for different applications running on my server.
+Here you can find my working docker compose setup running on my server.
 You will need to install first docker and docker compose related to your linux distro:

 https://docs.docker.com/compose/install/